 x = 3.5*ecg(2700).'; y = repmat(sgolayfilt(x,0,21),[1 13]); sigData = y((1:30000) + round(2700*rand(1))).';

-Display the signal in the time scope and use the Peak Finder, Cursor and Signal Statistics measurements.
+Display the signal in the time scope and use the Peak Finder and Data Cursor measurements.
 Assume a sample rate of 4 kHz.

-10 for Max Num of Peaks and press Enter.
-The time scope displays in the Peaks pane a list of 10 peak amplitude values and the times at which they occur.
+8 and press Enter.
+In the Peaks pane, the time scope displays a list of 8 peak amplitude values and the times at which they occur.

 There is a constant time difference of 0.675 seconds between each heartbeat.
 Therefore, the heart rate of the ECG signal is given by the following equation:

-Enable Cursor Measurements by clicking the corresponding toolbar icon or by clicking the Tools > Measurements > Cursor Measurements menu item.
-The Cursor Measurements panel opens and displays two cursors in the time scope.
+Enable Cursor Measurements from the Measurements tab by clicking the corresponding toolstrip button.
+The cursors appear on the time scope with a box showing the change in time and value between the two cursors.
 You can drag the cursors and use them to measure the time between events in the waveform.
-In the following figure, cursors are used to measure the time interval between peaks in the ECG waveform.
-The measurement in the Cursor Measurements panel demonstrates that the time interval between the two peaks is 0.675 seconds corresponding to a heart rate of 1.482 Hz or 88.9 beats/min.
+As you drag a cursor, the time an value at the cursor appears.
+This figure shows how to use cursors to measure the time interval between peaks in the ECG waveform.
+The measurement in the cursor box demonstrates that the time interval between the two peaks is 0.675 seconds corresponding to a heart rate of 1.482 Hz or 88.9 beats/min.

 Signal Statistics and Bilevel Measurements

-You can also select Signal Statistics and Bilevel Measurements from the Tools > Measurements menu.
+You can also select Signal Statistics and various bilevel measurements from the Measurements tab.
 Signal Statistics can be used to determine the signal's minimum and maximum values as well as other metrics like the peak-to-peak, mean, median, and RMS values.
-Bilevel Measurements can be used to determine information about rising and falling transitions, transition aberrations, overshoot and undershoot information, pulse width, and duty cycle.
-To read more about these measurements, see the Time Scope Measurements tutorial example.
+Bilevel measurements can be used to determine information about rising and falling transitions, transition aberrations, overshoot and undershoot information, settling time, pulse width, and duty cycle.
+To read more about these measurements, see Configure Time Scope MATLAB Object.

 This section explains how to make frequency domain measurements with the spectrum analyzer.